peadargrant/tools_for_sd/t05_linux/linux_vm_setup_lab.md

 2. Enter (leave at UTF-8).
 3. Enter again (leave at Guess Optimal).
 4. Choose Terminus Bold with arrow keys, Enter.
-5. Choose 8x24, Enter.
+5. Choose 12x24, Enter.

 ## Connecting over SSH

 1. Use `ip a` to show IP information.
 2. On eth0 interface note the value of inet (look like 10.1.1.20)
-3. Open Windows PowerShell and type `administrator@ipaddress`.
+3. Open Windows PowerShell and type `ssh administrator@ipaddress`.
 4. Log in as `administrator` and password as set.
 5. Note that this session (and any others) is distinct from the console session.